craftingcity/The-Known-World/Notes on the Multiverse/Immaterial/Tubric's Bag of Rooms.md

 		- Greenhouse;
-			- Currently, there are multiple foodstuff growing here, including Potatoes and Carrots.
+			- Currently, there are multiple foodstuff growing here.
+The alchemical components are of most interest here, and they most recently were tended on the 2nd of Resowing 105AF.
 			- Currently, there are multiple alchemically potent plants growing here:
 				- Witchweed (9x)
 				- Polypore (3x Y, 3x R, 3x B)